CCI-MOC/esi-leap/docs/esi-leap-requirements.md

-# ESI Leap Requirements
+# ESI-Leap Requirements

 ## Overview
-ESI Leap is a leasing service for bare metal.
+ESI-Leap is a leasing service for bare metal.
 Ironic nodes owners can offer up their nodes to other users, while lesees can view offers and create a lease for available nodes.

 ## Definitions

 ### Offer
-Ironic owners can bring up their nodes to ESI Leap with an offer.
+Ironic owners can bring up their nodes to ESI-Leap with an offer.
 An offer consists of the resource uuid, leasing period, and the status, etc. Here is an example offer schema:
 ```
     {
         'id': 27,